-Product Information: "8.5x8.5" full color, softcover book.
+Product Information: For ages 4-10.
+"8.5x8.5" full color, softcover book.
 Authors Lacie Brueckner and Katherine Pendergast.

 About the book: The coauthor Lacie Brueckner has been a funeral director serving families since 2005.
 She has always taken a special interest in meeting the needs of children during the funeral process.
 She has found that most children want to feel included in the funeral too.

 In this story a young girl named Harper has lost her grandma.
 Through gentle words and soft illustrations Harper learns what a funeral looks like and how she can participate.
 Harper and her family also take you through her journey of starting the grieving process.